favoyang/unity-addressable-importer/Documentation~/AddressableImporter.md

 ## Setup the Importer

 You should create a single AddressableImportSettings file located at `Assets/AddressableAssetsData/AddressableImportSettings.asset`.
-To create it, go to `Assets/AddressableAssetsData` folder, right click in your project window and choose `Create > Addressable Assets > Import Settings`.
+To create it, go to `Assets/AddressableAssetsData` folder, right click in your project window and choose `Create > Addressables > Import Settings`.

 ![AddressableImportSettings Create](AddressableImportSettings-Create.png)